 A fiduciary standard of care is the highest degree of business responsibility a person or company can have to another.
-It means that an advisor must put your interest ahead of their interest.
+It means that a registered investment advisor must place their client’s interests ahead of their interests.
+Any conflicts that may cause the advisor to put their interest first must be eliminated or clearly explained to you, so you can decide whether they are acceptable.

 A long-standing federal law, the Investment Advisers Act of 1940, requires Registered Investment Advisors to meet this fiduciary standard of care.